eduardo-dangelo/code-docs/module2/createFirstRepository.md

 > If you refresh your github page, you should see your repository there.

 ## NEXT
+> Next, we will be learning how to format our code with ESLint and Prettier.

 [🛠 Code Format (ESLint & Prettier)](./CODE_FORMAT_WITH_ESLINT_&_PRETTIER.md)